Simon Bates: After Radio 1

 During these few years he also became the face of the VSC often seen before films that had come out on rental video, describing the classification of the film.
 This was lampooned by comedians such as Harry Enfield and Ben Elton.
-Bates appeared himself in a parody of these announcements in adverts for the video game Primal Rage.

-From September 1995 to April 1996, Bates broadcast for Talk Radio UK (now TalkSport) as the breakfast show presenter.
-He was then heard on London's Liberty Radio as mid-morning presenter until 1997.
+From September 1995 to April 1996, Bates broadcast for Talk Radio UK (now TalkSPORT) as the breakfast show presenter.
+He was then heard on London's Liberty Radio as a mid-morning presenter until 1997.

-In 1997, Bates joined Classic FM, presenting the weekly Classic Romance programme and was also heard on BBC Southern Counties Radio presenting a Sunday morning show until late 1998.
+Bates joined Classic FM in 1997.
+He was also heard on BBC Southern Counties Radio presenting a Sunday morning show until late 1998.
 In addition, between 1996 and 1998, Bates presented a show on the Classic Gold Network on weekday evenings.
 He then moved to London's LBC as breakfast host from 1999 to 2002.

 Classic FM

-Bates originally appeared on Classic FM in 1997, presenting the weekly Classic Romance show.
+Bates began presenting the weekly Classic Romance show in 1997 on Classic FM.
 In mid-2002 he was offered his first daily slot, presenting the drivetime show.
 From June 2003 he hosted the Classic FM weekday breakfast show and the one-hour "Classic FM at the Movies" programme, discussing films and film music on Sunday evening.
-In September 2006, his programme's hours changed from 711am to 8amnoon.
-In 2010 Bates was moved to mid morning (9am to 1pm) and shortly afterwards it was announced he left the station in January 2011 to present a show on Smooth Radio.
+In September 2006, his programme's hours changed from 7:00 a.m. – 11:00 a.m. to 8 a.m. – noon.
+In 2010 Bates was moved to mid morning (9:00 a.m. to 1:00 p.m.) and shortly afterwards it was announced he left the station in January 2011 to present a show on Smooth Radio.